kopecmartin/client-server/README.md

-#Client/Server

-##About
+# Client/Server

+## About
-Applications were implemented in C++ using sockets API as a school project.
-Applications were developed and tested for FreeBSD server.
+The applications were implemented in C++ using sockets API as a school project.
+The applications were developed and tested on FreeBSD server.

-Location of files on server side is in server's current directory (directory where is server running from ).
-Downloaded file is saved into client's current directory.
+The location of files on the server side is in the server's current directory (directory where the server is running from ).
+Downloaded files are saved into client's current directory.

 **Limitations of the server**
-- max length of request is 4096 bytes
+- max length of a request is 4096 bytes
 - can handle max 5 clients simultaneously

-##Protocol description
+## Protocol description
-Protocol message consists of attributes divided by newline character.
-At the end of a message is sequence of two newline characters.
+The protocol message consists of attributes divided by the newline character.
+A sequence of two newline characters is at the end of a message.

 **Request**
-First attribute has to be type of operation to be executed.
+The first attribute has to be a type of the operation to be executed.
 - 0 (request to upload file)
   - required attributes:
     - File:(file name)
-    - Length:(length of file to be uploaded in bytes)
+    - Length:(length of the file to be uploaded in bytes)

-- 1 (request to download file)
+- 1 (request to download a file)
   - required attributes:
     - File:(file name)